Top open-air cinemas in the Netherlands

 Take a look at these open-air cinemas that run throughout the months of June, July and August - and in some cases, September.

 Films with a View | Sun Screenings at Pllek, Amsterdam

-The weather is taken into account and it is decided each Tuesday morning whether the film screening will go ahead that evening, so keeping an eye on the Films with a View Facebook event page for updates is essential.
+The weather is taken into account and it is decided each Tuesday morning whether the film screening will go ahead that evening, so be sure to keep an eye on Pllek's social media accounts or website on the day of your screening.

 Rooftop Movie Nights, Amsterdam